Table of contents

 Rolling resistance is a parameter that counteracts the rotational movement of the wheels on lift trucks or stacker trucks.
 A high rolling resistance leads to higher energy consumption as well as a higher degree of effort when moving manual transport equipment.

-- Calculating rolling resistance
+- Calculating rolling resistance on a level surface

 FR = CR x FN